 When tenants move out of existing 80/20 apartment buildings, landlords are required to maintain a waiting list of individuals looking to rent the vacant units.
 Call the management companies of buildings you are interested in, and ask to get on the list.
 Because of the high demand and limited housing, we recommend that you apply to 20 or more buildings each year.

-Current lotteries exist for low-income, middle-income, and mixed-income apartments (the Department for the Aging has additional information on senior housing in each borough).
+Popular lotteries exist for low-income, middle-income, and mixed-income apartments (the Department for the Aging has additional information on senior housing in each borough).
 You must fall into the income bracket required for each application you submit.
 Those who win the lottery, however, can remain in their apartment regardless of future income changes.
-Currently available units are always available on HDC’s Now Renting section.
+Currently available units are always open on HDC’s Now Renting section.
 Each property can receive between 40 – 50 applications, so it is essential to keep watch on HDC and NYC Housing Connect.

 How to Apply for the Affordable Housing Lottery

 As with all housing applications, you will need to have all of your documents in order.
 Once you have created a profile on NYC Housing Connect, you can begin receiving emails for eligible units.
-Once you have found a unit and verified you are suitable for that particular development, you can send in an application by mail or apply online (it is important to note that only one person per household can apply for a unit).
+Once you have found an apartment and verified you are suitable for that particular development, you can send in an application by mail or apply online (it is important to note that only one person per household can apply for a unit).
 Be patient!
 The waiting period can take anywhere from two to ten months.

 If you are selected, you will be called in for an interview and must have the paperwork to prove your eligibility.
 Assuming all goes well, you will sign your lease and rest assured that you can remain in your new home even if your income goes up (or down).
 In the case of rejection, you should receive a reason for rejection and a contact number to submit an appeal.